rosealexander/react-mui-workshop/README.md

 ```

 ### [Paper](https://mui.com/material-ui/api/paper/)
-**Paper** is a surface component that wraps other components inside, giving them a flat, opaque background with a raised
+**Paper** is a surface component that wraps other components, giving them a flat, opaque background with a raised
 edge.
 - `sx={{p:5}}` The [**sx**](https://mui.com/system/the-sx-prop/) prop isn't specific to **Paper** and can be used with
 any **MUI** component to define custom styling.
-Here he are adding extra padding to the **Paper** component.
+Here we are adding extra padding to the **Paper** component.
 ### [Grid](https://mui.com/material-ui/api/grid/)
 **Grid** is a layout component responsive that "adapts to screen size and orientation, ensuring consistency across
 layouts".
 We can use it to organize visual components in predictable ways across devices and screen sizes.